A lot of us don’t know how to hang a picture, much less hang sheetrock. Plumbing? Electrical? HVAC? Forget about it.

 Insider’s Tips for Finding a Reliable Home Contractor

 To provide us with inside information, we tapped into the knowledge of Andrey Ruzhin, a Seattle-area Customer Account Manager for Exterior Crew, who has 15+ years of experience in the residential construction industry.

-As a result, he’s noticed a vast increase in the number of contractors who are more than willing to leave customers in the lurch if an issue arises, such as:
+He has seen his share of contractors who are more than willing to leave customers in the lurch if an issue arises, such as:

 - Underbidding (they’ll ultimately lose money on the project)

 - Failure to account for unexpected problems (e.g. dry rot, water damage, etc.)

 - Conflict with the client